rwb/c200/README.md

 * We conclude that the evidence is not strong enough to reject the hypothesis that the cases are equally distributed across the 4 cells of the table in the population.
 * Note that the way we calculated this test statistic is the same as the formula that appears on page 190 of your textbook (equation 9.1).
 * Your textbook has a similar substantive worked example on pages 192-195.

+### Lesson 19 - Thursday 4/10/25

+* Reminder: Exam 2 is scheduled for Tuesday 4/15/25
+* Here is a draft of the formula sheet (and tables) that will be handed out with the exam ([link](https://github.com/rwb/c200/blob/main/gfiles/f2.pdf)).
+* Practice problems for this week: problems 9.1-9.3 at the back of Chapter 9.